-Synchronous problems are data parallel in the language of Hillis [Hillis:87a] with the restriction that each data point is evolved in time with the same procedure.
-The problem is synchronized microscopically at each computer clock cycle.
+Synchronous problems are data parallel in the language of Hillis [Hillis:87a] with the restriction that the time dependence of each data point is governed by the same algorithm.
+Both algorithmically and in the natural SIMD implementation, the problem is synchronized microscopically at each computer clock cycle.
 Such problems are particularly common in academia as they naturally arise in any description of some world in terms of identical fundamental units.
 This is illustrated by quantum chromodynamics (QCD) simulations of the fundamental elementary particles which involve a set of gluon and quark fields on a regular four dimensional lattice.
-These computations form the largest use of supercomputer time in academia.
+These computations form the largest use of supercomputer time in academia [Baillie:89e, 90f].